Aman05cody/gesture_snake_game/README.md

 # 🐍 Gesture Controlled Snake Game 🎮

-A classic Snake game controlled by mouse gestures, built with Python 🐍 and Pygame.
+A classic Snake game with dual controls!
+Play with mouse gestures or traditional keyboard arrows.
+Built with Python 🐍 and Pygame.

 ## ✨ Features
-- 👆 **Gesture Control:** Control the snake's direction by moving your mouse.
+- 👆 **Gesture Control:** Click and drag your mouse to guide the snake.
+- ⌨️ **Keyboard Control:** Use Arrow Keys or WASD for classic snake gameplay.
 - 🍎 **Classic Gameplay:** Eat food to grow longer and increase your score.
 - 💥 **Collision Detection:** The game ends if you hit a wall or yourself.
-- 🔄 **Simple Restart:** Easily restart the game with a keypress (`SPACE` or `R`) or a mouse click.
+- 🔄 **Simple Restart:** Easily restart the game with a keypress (`SPACE`) or a mouse click.
 - 🔧 **Configurable:** Adjust game settings like speed, colors, and window size in `settings.py`.

 ## 🚀 Quick Start